bwswedberg/tilebelt-wgs84/README.md

 normalizeLng(number) | Translate longitude to left and scale so that -180 is 0 and 180 is 1
 normalizeLat(number) | Translate latitude to the top and scale so that -90 is 1 and 90 is 0
-getExtent(zoom) | Get the total x (columns) and y (rows) tiles at given the zoom level intersectBboxes(bbox, bbox) | Get the intersection of two boxes as a bbox
+getExtent(zoom) | Get the total x (columns) and y (rows) tiles at given the zoom level bboxesIntersect | Checks if two bboxes intersect intersectBboxes(bbox, bbox) | Get the intersection of two bboxes

 ## Tests